Xilmi/Rotp-Fusion/README.md

 2023.09.01 (BR)
 - Galaxy Map: "ALT -" = Full view of the galaxy.
+- Replay History Panel:
+  - New option to start the final replay with a Full view of the galaxy.
-- Final History start with Full view of the galaxy.
+  - New option to start the empire replay with a Full view of the galaxy.
+  - New option to set the turn pace.
+    - Orignal (and default) pace: 100 ms per turn.
+    - Can be set up to 10 s per turn.
+    - In History panel press "1" to "0" to set 1 x 100 ms to 10 x 100 ms.
+    - In History panel press "SHIFT+1" to "SHIFT+0" to set 1 s to 10 s.

 2023.08.31 (BR)
 - Minor cleaning.